asontu/asontu.github.io/_posts/2020-12-28-admin-panel-to-whitelist-ips-for-identity-server.md

 For this page to work, `Microsoft.Web.Administration.dll` needs to be available on the site.
 It's available from NuGet.
 Also, as mentioned in the code, the App Pool needs read/write access to all files in `%SystemRoot%\System32\inetsrv\config` as well as the `web.config` of the site of which the white-listed IP's need to be managed, i.e. the relevant Identity Server.
 Finally you need to put the IIS name of the site of interest as the constant `siteOfInterest`.

+**Update 2:** I've tweaked the admin page to look better on mobile and accept IPv6 as it turns out [IIS actually accepts IPv6 addresses](https://stackoverflow.com/a/18834537/2684660) on the back-end, the UI was just never updated for this.

-**Update:** As I was deploying this I ran into another setting that needs tweaking.
+**Update 1:** As I was deploying this I ran into another setting that needs tweaking.
 IIS needs to allow write delegation on the IP Address and Domain Restrictions feature for the relevant (Identity Server) site.
 Go to the root of IIS and open _Feature Delegation_:

 ![Feature Delegation in IIS](/assets/{{page.slug}}/step-1.png)